jiecxy/AndroidOCR/README.md

 Test
 =======
 # AndroidOCR
-This is the source code of our
+This is the source code of ocr
 >>>>>>> 964808425ec805a79121b95378e615e3bd886599